Nevada Early Childhood State Policy Profile

 50-State Data Related Research and Policy Resources Policy Definitions

-Offers exemptions and/or extensions of the TANF benefit time limit for women who are pregnant or caring for a child under 6 months of age [FY 2021]24
+Offers exemptions and/or extensions of the TANF benefit time limit for recipients caring for a child under 6 months of age [FY 2022]26

-Time limit extensions are offered to parents caring for a child under 12 months of age.
-Months in which a parent was exempt from activities requirements due to caring for a young child are deducted from a 12-month period.
+Time limit extensions are offered to recipients caring for a child under 12 months of age.
+Months in which a recipient was exempt from activities requirements due to caring for a child under 12 months of age are deducted from a 12-month extension period.
+For example, if the recipient was exempted for 3 months while caring for a child under 12 months and then reached the 60-month limit, the recipient may receive a 9 month extensions, given the child remains under 12 months old.

 State provides up to 26 weeks of regular state-funded UI.

-Funds a housing program that provides rental assistance to low-income families with children to avoid eviction or homelessness [2022]34
+Funds a housing program that provides rental assistance to low-income families with children at 80% AMI/200% FPL or less to avoid eviction or homelessness [2024]39

 Source1